zhou-lab/biscuit/docs/alignment/visualization.md

 parent: Read Mapping
 ---

+# Visualize BS-converted Read Mapping

+## tview

+The `tview` subroutine colors the alignments in bisulfite mode.
 The biscuit tview is similar to samtools tview but color reads considering bisulfite conversion.
+Unlike samtools, in this subroutine, a reference fasta file is mandatory so that bisulfite conversion can be identified.
 Make sure you supply the reference fasta to the command. i.e.

 ```bash
 $ biscuit tview -g chr19:7525080 input.bam ref.fa